Phani56/imdb-list-analyzer/README.md

 Open http://localhost:3000/ in browser and follow instructions.

+#### Google Cloud Platofrm with Cloud Build CI/CD and Kubernetes

+1. Create account to Google Cloud Platform if not registered already

+2. Install gcloud & Docker

+3. Create a new project, attach billing to it.
+Add your service account's [accounts.json](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
+) to infrastructure/init_gcp_project.sh

+4. Change infrastructure/terraform.tfvars to match your GCP project.

+5. To build Docker-image for deployment, see infra_build_image.sh

+6. To see GCP infrastructure to be built, see infra_plan.sh

+7. To deploy infrastructure to GCP, see infra_create.sh
+	* After creating, you can see gcp source repository url

+8. To deploy the application [push application](https://cloud.google.com/source-repositories/docs/pushing-code-from-a-repository) to source repository url that was outputted previously.

+9. Check that applications was successfully deployed from Cloud Build in Google Cloud Platform.

+10. Navigate to Kubernetes Engine in Google Cloud Platform's Console and find application's load balancer's url and see that the app is working

+11. To destroy built infrastructure, see infra_destroy.sh

 #### Example files

 If you don't have an IMDB account you can use the example files from 'resources/'.